xpack-dev-tools/docus-mock-xpack/docusaurus/docs/install.md

 ## Manual install

-For all platforms, the **xPack Ninja Build** binaries are released as portable archives that can be installed in any location.
+For all platforms, the **xPack Docus Mock** binaries are released as portable archives that can be installed in any location.

 The archives can be downloaded from the